 - Each byte in a one-time-pad is having any connection to another byte of the ley.

 - The ‘key’ is as long as the ‘message’.

 - Links for disadvantages in detail – Coursera.

 - Confidentiality: One of the prime reasons will be ‘Confidentiality’.
-One-Time-Pad users understand this as the messages and transcripts are secured form others.
+One-Time-Pad users understand this as the messages and transcripts are secured from others.

-- Non-repudiation: The sender and creator of the information cannot deny to their intention of creation or transmission of the information.
+- Non-repudiation: The sender and creator of the information cannot deny their intention to create or transmit the information.

 - Authentication: Both the sender/receiver can claim his/her identity with the origin/destination of the information.

-The need of the one-time-pad lies with the:
+The need for the one-time-pad lies with the:

 - Defense (across the globe).

 Also, with the users who want to communicate with keeping privacy in mind.